The course aims to meet the needs of those who wish to develop or refresh their professional expertise and/or to prepare for study at PhD level.

-Over the first two semesters part-time students take Specialism-specific (40 credits) and complementary modules (20 credits) intended to familiarise them with the most important recent developments in the field, train them in essential research and communication skills, and give them opportunities to put their expertise to practical use.
-The third semester of the first year is spent in preliminary preparation for the major project, which comprises independent work conceived by the student and carried out under the supervision of a single member of staff.
-In the second year, part-time students consolidate their work in their chosen Specialism and take a further complementary module before concentrating in the final semester on finishing and presenting their major project (60 credits).
+Over the first two semesters full-time students take Specialism-specific (40 credits) and complementary modules (20 credits) intended to familiarise them with the most important recent developments in the field, train them in essential research and communication skills, and give them opportunities to put their expertise to practical use; the third semester project (60 credits) comprises independent work conceived by the student and carried out under the supervision of a single member of staff.

 Full-time: three semesters (one calendar year in total).

 Currently timetabled as two contact days per week full-time, plus any relevant instrumental/vocal tuition and work in the library.

 Part-time: six semesters (two calendar years in total).

 Currently timetabled as one contact day per week, plus any relevant instrumental/vocal tuition and work in the library.

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.